l7mp/stunner/doc/WHY.md

 Kubernetes node) it is running on, inheriting the public address (if any) of the host and (hopefully) sidestepping the private pod network with the involved NATs.

-There are lots of reasons why this deployment model is less than ideal:
+There are *lots* of reasons why this deployment model is less than ideal:
-* **Each node can run a single pod only.** The basic idea in Kubernetes is that nodes should run lots of pods simultaneously, perhaps in the hundreds, in order to benefit from resource pooling and statistical multiplexing, amortizing the costs of the per-node Kubernetes services needed to run the cluster (the kubelet, kube-proxy, etc.), allow elastic scaling, etc. Using host-networking breaks this promise: since there is no guarantee that two media server pods would not both allocate the same UDP port to terminate a UDP/RTP stream, deploying both into the host-network namespace of the same node would easily result in hard-to-debug port clashes.
+* **Each node can run a single pod only.** The basic idea in Kubernetes is that nodes should run lots of pods simultaneously, perhaps in the hundreds, in order to benefit from resource pooling and statistical multiplexing, amortizing the costs of running the per-node Kubernetes boilerplate (the kubelet, kube-proxy, etc.), allow elastic scaling, etc. Using host-networking breaks this
+  promise: since there is no guarantee that two media server pods would not both allocate the same UDP port to terminate a UDP/RTP stream, deploying both into the host-network namespace of the same node would easily result in hard-to-debug port clashes.

 * **It inhibits elastic scaling.** Kubernetes scales workloads at the per-pod granularity.
 When each node occupies an entire Kubernetes node, scaling the media plane equals adding/removing